IBM, Remote-Work Pioneer, is Calling Thousands Of Employees Back To the Office

 --

-In general though, a hybrid solution is best in my opinion... you come in a day or two each week for meetings and suchlike,
+In general though, a hybrid solution is best in my opinion... you come in a day or two each week for meetings and suchlike, then work from home the rest of the time so you can have a quiet place to concentrate (that is, as long as your family is educated/smart enough to leave you alone).

 Re: (Score:2)